The Atheist Bible, CC-BY Fabian M. Suchanek

 Hoi Anh, Vietnam

 Religions typically come with a set of rites.
-These include life event celebrations such as baptism and weddings, but also regular activities such as going to the temple, chanting, or praying together.
-Some of these rites appear absurd to all but those who engage in them, and we have taken a certain pleasure in enumerating them.
-Other rites are outright harmful: Consider the damage done by genital mutilation alone.
-Or consider the habit of marrying off girls in their puberty — still widespread in many countries.
-Both practices are supported by local religious beliefs, and both practices are objectively harmful.
-So is the insistence of some Charismatic Christians to rely on faith healing instead of vaccination.
-It translates into an immediate health disadvantage for the concerned children.
-From an atheist perspective, all rites (the harmful ones and the others) are but an artifact of the centuries-long erratic search of today’s religions for ways of keeping enough adherents to survive to the next generation.
-Rites proved a useful means to instill the religious world view, to identify free-riders, and to create a community of believers.
-These effects were needed to heave the religion into the next generation, and so the religions that exist today are those that have such rites.
-Whether or not the practices were actually useful to the individual was not of concern.
+These include life event celebrations such as baptism and weddings, but also regular activities such as going to the temple, chanting, or communal prayer.
+Some of these rites appear absurd to all but those who engage in them (and throughout this book we have taken a certain pleasure in enumerating them).
+Other rites are outright harmful: Consider the damage done by genital mutilation, or the habit of marrying off girls in their puberty, still widespread in many countries.
+Both practices are supported by religious beliefs, and both are objectively harmful.
+So is the insistence of some Charismatic Christians to rely on faith healing instead of vaccination, which translates into an immediate health disadvantage for the children concerned.

-That said, some rituals do happen to be useful to the individual.
-In particular, rituals can help the believer cope with difficult life events.
-Consider for example the death of a loved one.
+That said, throughout history, some rituals have been useful to the individual.
+For example, in ancient times, rituals for washing, food preparation, or burial may have implemented sensible basic health recommendations.
+Still today, some rituals carry value because they can help the believer cope with difficult life events.
+Consider, for example, the death of a loved one.
 If a close friend or family member dies, you feel desperate.
-Religious rites cannot give you the person back, but they can at least tell you what to do: pray this and that, participate in this ceremony, sing this song, perform this ritual, and say these words.
-This frame reassures people.
-It is also a way of expressing grief in a socially accepted form.
-The same goes if you did something wrong and feel remorse.
-Religion cannot undo what you did, but it can at least tell you what to do: confess to this person, pray these prayers, perform this ritual cleansing, say these words.
+Religious rites cannot give you the person back, but they can at least tell you what to do: Pray a certain prayer, participate in a certain ceremony, sing a certain song, perform a certain ritual, or say certain words.
+This ritualized framework reassures people, and allows them to express grief in a socially accepted form.
+Similarly, rituals can help when you did something wrong and feel remorse.
+Religion cannot undo what you did, but it can at least tell you what to do: Confess to a certain person, pray a certain prayer, perform a certain ritual cleansing, or say certain words.
 In this way, religious rites give people something to cling to when their minds are in trouble.
-They are a coping strategy, and having a coping strategy is a necessary ingredient for a healthy and happy life9.
+They are a coping strategy, and, as we know, having a coping strategy is a necessary ingredient for a healthy and happy life10.

-In addition, the rites are moments for social gathering.
-They help build a community, and bind family members and communities together.
-And indeed, “rituals during which one meets with family members” are one of the ingredients of a happy life7.
+In addition, rites are moments for social gathering.
+They help build community and bind family members and communities together.
+And indeed, “rituals during which one meets with family members” are one of the ingredients of a happy life8.

 And atheists?